JohnEdwa/RTAutoSprintExtended/Readme.md

 * `HoldSprintToWalk: [true]/false`: Holding down sprint disable auto-sprinting, forcing the character to walk.
 * `DisableSprintingCrosshair: [true]/false`: Disables the sprinting chevron crosshair.
 * `ArtificerFlamethrowerToggle: [true]/false`: Sets the flamethrower mode.
 Default is toggle cancellable by pressing the sprint key, alternative is a "Hold to cast" mode.
 Has a console command so you can change it on the fly: `rt_artiflamemode`: `toggle/true/1` or `hold/false/0`.
-* `AnimationCancelDelay: 0.0 [0.2] 1.0 `: How long to wait after attack button is released to animation cancel and sprint anyway.
+* `AnimationCancelDelay: 0.0-[0.2]-1.0 `: How long to wait after attack button is released to animation cancel and sprint anyway.
+Setting it too low can result in attacks not actually hitting yet.

 ## Known Issues

 * Acrid M1 animation cancelling is even more broken.
+* Arti flamethrower has a small animation glitch.
+* Backup Magazines might cause a small sprint glitch/FOV change between casts.
 * Custom survivors block sprinting based on button input, as long as Primary, Secondary or Special is held down you won't sprint.

 ## To-Do